Saturday, December 12, 2009

 William Elliott, PhD - photo borrowed from ResearhGate

-Overlooked and unrecognized as critical to human sustainability, cave and karst systems have been neglected and abused, mostly out of simple ignorance of the repercussions.
-It has only been in the last 50 years that scientists have come to understand that caves and karst are highly integrated, dependent, and ultimately, make serious contributions to all of the systems of the earth.
+Overlooked as critical to human sustainability, karst systems have been neglected and abused, mostly out of simple ignorance of the long-term repercussions.
+Only in the last 50 years have scientists have come to understand these highly integrated and dependent ecosystems which make serious contributions to all other earth systems.
 As the natural wastewater treatment facility for the earth, managing the risk to these environments has become top priority for many.

 One individual in Missouri has devoted his professional career to better understanding and protecting caves, as well as the diverse biology that inhabits them.
-William Elliott, Ph.D., Cave biologist of the Missouri Department of Conservation Resource Science Division and the Ozark Underground Laboratory, has made numerous discoveries, and significant progress, over the past 40 years.
-He has been at the forefront of data collection, formulation of theory, testing, and developing processes and applications that have aided in better understanding and managing the risk imposed on caves, and the consequences of the damages, by human activities.
+William Elliott, Ph.D., Cave biologist of the Missouri Department of Conservation Resource Science Division and the Ozark Underground Laboratory, has made numerous discoveries and significant progress over the past 40 years.
+He has been at the forefront of data collection, formulation of theory, testing, as well as developing processes and applications that have aided in better understanding and managing the risk associated with caves, and the consequences of the damages by human activities.

-Some of the work he has been involved with has shown direct correlation to surface activities and has shown that with very little effort, these habitats can be preserved, and use of the surrounding surface land can remain relatively unaltered.
-Obviously, abuse of the surface environment is not one of those things that can remain unaltered.
+Some of his work has demonstrated direct correlation to surface activities, and that these habitats can be preserved with very little effort or alterations to the surrounding surface area.
 His studies have shown that abuse of surface environment, as far as 100 miles away, can have as profound of an effect on this subterranean world as the incidental damage from a human simply entering the cave.

 . . .